beginner

 If a rider, pedestrian, or third party files a claim

-- Notify your own CGL carrier — your insurer needs prompt notice to preserve coverage; this is true regardless of whether Levy or the operator is the indemnifying party for the specific claim.
+2. Notify your insurer if you carry coverage — if you have a liability policy, your insurer needs prompt notice to preserve coverage, regardless of whether Levy or the operator is the indemnifying party for the specific claim.

-- Each side's indemnity is determined by the source of the claim under §11.2 — claims tied to a Platform malfunction or Levy IP issue flow to Levy's defense; claims tied to the physical vehicle, premises, permits, or local conduct flow to the operator's defense and the operator's CGL policy.
+3. Each side's indemnity is determined by the source of the claim under §11.2 — claims tied to a Platform malfunction or Levy IP issue flow to Levy's defense; claims tied to the physical vehicle, premises, permits, or local conduct flow to the operator's defense and any coverage the operator carries.

 If a vehicle is stolen or damaged